What do you want to learn?

 When we talk about a warehousing solution, we’re referring to a company that stores products for an extended period of time.
 A warehouse is a large storage center or industrial space designed to house inventory in bulk.
 You will see equipment like forklifts and containers, with shelves stacked high and stocked with large quantities of products.

-Leasing warehouse space is typically more cost-effective than buying for small to mid-sized retailers, though pricing depends on the lease terms available.
+Leasing warehouse space is typically more cost-effective than buying for mid-sized and small businesses, though pricing depends on the lease terms available.
+It’s also worth noting that many logistics warehouse tenants can expect to see a 10% rate hike starting in 2021, due to a high demand for warehouse expansion and construction.

 What is a fulfillment center?

-A fulfillment center is the physical location from which a third-party logistics (3PL) provider (also known as a fulfillment provider) fulfills customer orders for ecommerce retailers.
+A fulfillment center is a part of the supply chain and serves as the hub for all logistics processes needed to get a product from the seller to the customer.
+It handles the entire order fulfillment process, ranging from order picking and processing to packaging and shipping.
+A third-party logistics (3PL) provider, such as ShipBob, uses the fulfillment center to receive, process, and fulfill customer orders for ecommerce retailers that are looking to streamline their operations.
 A fulfillment center exists to get online orders to customers in a timely fashion and relieve ecommerce companies of managing this crucial-yet-challenging process.

 How do fulfillment centers work?